Computational & Quantitative Approaches

 Word Embeddings

-Vector representations of words and documents for similarity, drift, and classification
+Represent words or documents as vectors for similarity, drift, and classification.

 In the classroom